AnotherContext/DCMS_presentation_ext/README.md

 # DCMS presentation
-An overview of the Department for Culture, Media and Sport's activities, spending trends and eprformance.
+An overview of the Department for Culture, Media and Sport's activities, spending trends and performance.

 What is it about?
 -------